Fiberwise building and stratification in tensor triangular geometry: Old examples, the category of representations of a finite group scheme

+In fact, $\mathrm{Rep}(G;R)$ is a big tt-category with the monoidal structure induced by $\otimes_R$ and the monoidal unit corresponds to $\mathbf{i}_GR$, the injective resolution of $R$ in $\mathrm{Mod}(G;R)$.
+In particular: \begin{itemize} \item When $G=1$, this construction recovers recovers the big derived category $\mathbf{D}(R)$ of $R$. \item When $R$ is a field, it recovers $\mathbf{K}(\mathrm{Proj}(kG))$. \end{itemize} For further details, we refer to \cite[Section 5]{BBIKP}. \end{recollection}

-\begin{recollection} Recall that the augmentation map $RG\to R$ induces a restriction functor $\mathrm{proj}(R)\to \mathrm{mod}(G,R)$ which is strongly monoidal since the monoidal structure on the latter is given by $\otimes_R$.
-In particular, we obtain a tensor triangulated functor Since ind-completion is a monoidal functor, we obtain a tt-functor which commutes with coproducts.
-Let us spell out a construction of the functor $\mathrm{Infl}$ between big tt-categories.
-We claim that $\mathrm{Infl}$ is given by the following composition where the functor $\mathbf{p}$ is given by taking $\mathbf{K}$--projective resolutions, and $\mathbf{i}_R$ is giving by taking $\mathbf{K}$--injective resolutions by $RG$--lattices which is left adjoint for the inclusion (e.g., see \cite[Section 4.3]{Kra22}).
-Indeed, by construction this functor commutes with coproducts, hence it is enough to verify that it agrees with $\mathrm{Infl}$ on compacts.
-But that follows by the identification of $\mathbf{D}^b(\mathrm{mod}(G,R))$ with $\mathbf{K}^{b,+}(\mathrm{proj}(G,R))$, see \cite[Proposition 2.14]{BBIKP}.
+\begin{recollection} Recall that the augmentation map $RG\to R$ induces a restriction functor $\mathrm{proj}(R)\to \mathrm{mod}(G;R)$ which is strongly monoidal since the monoidal structure on the latter is given by $\otimes_R$.
+In particular, we obtain a tensor triangulated functor